Posted on August 19, 2015

 Local governments in Florida generally lack authority to regulate firearms or ammunition, and the state requires the Department of Agriculture and Consumer Services to issue a license to carry a concealed weapon to any applicant who meets certain basic qualifications.

-In 2010, Florida had the 21st highest number of gun deaths per capita among the states.
-That year, Florida was a net importer of crime guns — guns originally purchased in another state that were recovered after being used in a crime in Florida.
-Florida had the 29th highest rate of crime gun exports among the states.
+In 2013, Florida had the 23rd highest rate of gun deaths per capita among the states.
+Florida was a net importer of crime guns in 2009, ranking 29th in its rate of crime gun exports that year.

 Florida Firearms Laws